-We identify the colored trivalent graph $\Gamma$ considered in skein-theoretic evaluation of the colored Jones polynomials with a KTG by letting the arcs and the trivalent vertices be the 1-dimensional simplicial complex, and with the coloring by integers defining $\sigma: E(\Gamma) \rightarrow \mathbb{N}$.
+We identify the colored trivalent graph $\Gamma$ considered in skein-theoretic evaluation of the colored Jones polynomials with a KTG by letting the arcs and the trivalent vertices form the 1-dimensional simplicial complex, and with the coloring by integers defining $\sigma: E(\Gamma) \rightarrow \mathbb{N}$.
 Framed links are special cases of KTGs with no vertices whose graphs are components of the link.
 We have the following set of KTG moves from the equivalences of Figure \ref{f.moves}: